wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 QUESTIONS: About your app/system:
+1. Do users see a formatted "server unavailable" screen when the URL they use does not reach a working service?
-1. How quickly can users ramp up?
+2. How quickly can users ramp up?
 What is "too quick" of a ramp-up?
-2. What is the maximum <strong>rate</strong> (per second) transactions can be processed before UX degrades?
+3. What is the optimal <strong>rate</strong> (per second) transactions can be processed before UX degrades?
-3. What is the signal threshold to request additional capacity?
+4. Does the system come up quickly?
+5. Does the system leak memory or consume too much disk space over time?
+6. What is the highest temporary <strong>spike</strong> the system can absorb temporarily?
-4. How much time does it take to obtain additional capacity (from realization to actual availability)?
+7. How much time does it take to obtain additional capacity (from realization to actual availability)?
+8. Can instances be decomissioned automatically? (elasticity)

+9. Does the system recover fully after a failure? (resiliency)
+10. What is the signal threshold to request additional capacity?
-5. What is the maximum <strong>nominal</strong> load on normal days?
+11. What is the maximum <strong>nominal</strong> load on normal days?
-6. How much <strong>headroom</strong> is there for future growth?
+12. How much <strong>headroom</strong> is there for future growth?
-7. What is the highest temporary <strong>spike</strong> the system can absorb temporarily?
-8. Does the system recover fully after a failure? (resiliency)
-9. Can instances be decomissioned automatically? (elasticity)
-10. Does the system leak memory or consume too much disk space over time?
+<br /><br />

+These questions are answered by various types of performance testing.

 <a name="RunTypes"></a>

 ### Performance test run types

+TODO: video here.

 ![cloud-perftest-v08-types-553x276-24044](https://user-images.githubusercontent.com/300046/53589081-6f30a600-3b5c-11e9-978a-f69f0f5c2705.jpg)